-Scoring well on the math placement test can save a lot of time, effort, and money in the long term.
-In most cases, remedial math classes don’t count towards degree requirements, and thus, making the score on placement tests can save you tuition fees.
+Scoring well on the math placement test can save time, effort, and money in the long term.
+In most cases, remedial math classes don’t count towards degree requirements; thus, making the score on placement tests can save you tuition fees.
 The best way to prepare for the math placement test is to get the gray matter working again – especially if a lot of time has elapsed since your last math class.

-Learning, being reminded of forgotten math concepts, and simply staring math square in the face again boosts confidence, improves proficiency, and increases scores on placement tests.
+Learning, being reminded of forgotten math concepts, and simply staring at math squares in the face again boosts confidence, improves proficiency, and increases scores on placement tests.

 Remedial Math Classes: How Community Colleges Are Promoting Success

-prides itself on its empathetic, understanding remedial math professors.
+LaGuardia Community College prides itself on its empathetic, understanding remedial math professors.
 Such professors are attuned to the fact that it takes most students a great deal of effort to get to class in the first place, and even when they do, they feel inadequate, insecure, and intimidated by the subject matter.
-Professors attempt to boost students’ confidence, create a comfortable learning atmosphere, and revisit basic math concepts, taking painstaking care to fully explain them.
+Professors attempt to boost students’ confidence, create a comfortable learning atmosphere, and revisit basic math concepts, taking painstaking care to explain them fully.

-Many students at LaGuardia manage to eke out a passing grade in the remedial math course and on the subsequent COMPASS assessment – meaning that they are able to progress to the next level.
+Many students at LaGuardia manage to eke out a passing grade in the remedial math course and on the subsequent COMPASS assessment – meaning that they can progress to the next level.

-The students who do enjoy success in remedial classes attribute their newfound understanding to good teaching methods.
-The professors break down every problem into a series of small steps, which high school math teachers systematically fail to do.
+The students who enjoy success in remedial classes attribute their newfound understanding to good teaching methods.
+The professors break down every problem into small steps, which high school math teachers systematically fail to do.